moussa-dj/moussa-dj/README.md

 - 👀 I’m interested in Anime & Gaming!
 - 🌱 I’m currently learning Python + Web Dev
 - 💞️ I’m looking to collaborate on: idk, i'm not really good enough to be collaborating with anyone on anything ;-;
-- 📫 How to reach me moussa_dj on telegram
+- 📫 How to reach me moussa_dj on Telegram
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I'm Algerian :)